sbdchd/time-to-deploy/README.md

 Using a `/remind` works in Slack but info is lacking.
 The Heroku dashboard also doesn't show a diff between prod and staging when there was a rollback.

-This Slack bot provides info about Heroku deployments include:
+This Slack bot provides info about Heroku deployments including:

 - diff between staging and production
 - current commit on production